Answers to your questions about Ladden Garden Village housing development in Yate.

 Can you provide an update on the Fletcher Way care home progress?

-Construction work started in Autumn 2022, and it is anticipated that the build will take 18 months and will be finished in early 2024.
-Further updates will be provided during 2023.
+Construction work started in autumn 2022 and it is anticipated that the build will be finished in autumn 2024.
+Further updates will be provided during 2024.

 When do you anticipate the local centre, including shop, at Leechpool Way to be completed?